-To activate any of these alerts, from a hospital phone, dial 8888 from any in-house telephone and tell the operator the nature and location of the emergency.
+To activate any of these alerts, dial 8888 from any in-house (HPW or RMC) telephone and tell the operator the nature and location of the emergency.
 If you have an emergency off-campus, call 911.

 Please note: Alerts are subject to review and/or change.
 Additional information and education will be released at that time.
+Locations other than HPW and RMC will have location-specific education provided by the manager or educator of that site.